 - a.
-The Step 2 appeal shall be filed with the Manager, Human Resources, at the appropriate district office.
+The Step 2 appeal shall be filed with the Manager, Labor Relations, at the appropriate district office.
 In all grievances appealed from Step 1 or filed at Step 2, the grievant shall be represented for all purposes by a steward or a Union representative. - b.
 Within ten (10) days of the receipt of the appeal, the Employer's Step 2 representative will meet with the appropriate district representative or designee to attempt to resolve the grievance, unless the parties agree upon a later date.
 The parties shall cooperate fully in sharing all relevant and necessary information not previously included in the joint grievance file. - c.
-Any settlement or withdrawal of a grievance in Step 2 shall be in writing, but shall not be a precedent for any purpose, unless the parties specifically so agree or develop an agreement to dispose of future similar or related problems. - d.
+Any settlement or withdrawal of a grievance in Step 2 shall be in writing but shall not be a precedent for any purpose, unless the parties specifically so agree or develop an agreement to dispose of future similar or related problems. - d.
 Where agreement is not reached, the Employer's decision shall be furnished to the district representative or designee in writing within seven (7) days after the Step 2 meeting unless the parties agree to extend the seven (7) day period.
 The decision shall include a full statement of the Employer's understanding of (1) all relevant facts, (2) the contractual provisions involved, and (3) the detailed reasons for denial of the grievance. - e.
 The Union may appeal an adverse Step 2 decision to Step 3 within fifteen (15) days after receipt of the Employer's decision, unless the parties' representatives agree to extend the time for appeal.
 Any appeal must include copies of (1) the joint grievance file, (2) the Employer's written Step 2 decision, and (3) the Step 3 grievance appeal form.

-a.
-Any appeal from an adverse decision in Step 2 shall be in writing to the Employer's Step 3 representative, with a copy to the Employer's Step 2 representative and the appropriate District Human Resources Manager.
+- a.
+Any appeal from an adverse decision in Step 2 shall be in writing to the Employer's Step 3 representative, with a copy to the Employer's Step 2 representative and the appropriate district Labor Relations Manager. - b.
+The grievant shall be represented at the Step 3 level by the Union's Executive Committeeman, regional representative, or appropriate designee.
+Unless the representative is an assistant district representative or district representative, the representative shall not be the individual who acted as the Step 2 representative.